-- Our Sunday services stay online through at least August; - Our building is closed at least through the end of June, and likely longer; - Our Montessori School is closed for the rest of the school year (while providing online enrichment through the middle of June); - Rev. Karen will be on leave for the month of July, and on call for pastoral and congregational emergencies; - Our summer services are a collaboration with three other nearby UU congregations (more about that at another time) very exciting development; - We still have each other through the losses, the grief, the confusion, the boredom, the joys, the delights, the connections to nature, the online connections with each other.
+- Our Sunday services stay online through at least August; - Our building is closed at least through the end of June, and likely longer; - Our Montessori School is closed for the rest of the school year (while providing online enrichment through the middle of June) and there is no summer camp; - Rev. Karen will be on leave for the month of July, and on call for pastoral and congregational emergencies; - Our summer services are a collaboration with three other nearby UU congregations (more about that at another time) very exciting development; - We still have each other through the losses, the grief, the confusion, the boredom, the joys, the delights, the connections to nature, the online connections with each other.